-The Slotten Scholarship in Global Health is designed to help defray the costs of conducting a MPH practicum, MS thesis or doctoral research, or a research study that focuses on health disparities among LGBTQ communities outside the U.S or those domestic LGBTQ populations that retain strong ethnic or community ties to another country and/or its culture.
+The Slotten Scholarship in Global Health is designed to help defray the costs of conducting a MPH Applied Practice Experience, MS thesis or doctoral research, or a research study that focuses on health disparities among LGBTQ communities outside the U.S or those domestic LGBTQ populations that retain strong ethnic or community ties to another country and/or its culture.
 Under the Slotten scholarship award, health disparities among LGBTQ communities and populations include the full range of possible diseases and illness as well as the socio-cultural, legal, racial/ethnic, and/or psychosocial challenges that affect health and well-being.

 Visit the Slotten Scholarship in Global Health page for more information.

 JOHN AND GRACE NUVEEN INTERNATIONAL AWARD

 Administered by the Nuveen Center, these awards assist students participating in an International Student Exchange Program through the Nuveen Center and Office of International Affairs.
 Awards may be used to support educational and/or living expenses while participating in a program.